chennnxu/chennnxu.github.io/_posts/2024-01-02-ETL-and-Data-Pipelines-with-Shell-Airflow-and-Kafka.md

 #### Tasks

 Each highway is operated by a different toll operator with a different IT setup that uses different file formats.
-Your task is to collect data available in different formats and consolidate it into a single file.
+The task is to collect data available in different formats and consolidate it into a single file.

+- Creating ETL Data Pipelines using Apache Airflow
+- - Extract data from different formats, including csv, tsv and fixed width file.
+- - Transform the data
+- - Load the transformed data into the staging area

 ### References